 It is not a legal requirement for tutors to have a DBS check in the UK.

-, especially when working with children.
-This is mainly to make a tutoring business more professional and reputable, and to give peace of mind to parents and carers.
-Tutors commonly hold DBS certificates
+That said, Tutors commonly hold DBS certificates, especially when working with children.
+This is mainly to make a tutoring business more professional and reputable and to give peace of mind to parents and carers.

 An NDA might be presented to you by the client, to state that the tutor will not disclose any confidential information about the client.

 If you run your own business and employ other tutors, it might be worth considering having an NDA in place to protect your student and their privacy.